-- Dartford Primary Academy recognises that consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as youth produced/involved sexual imagery or "sexting") can be a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy). - When made aware of concerns involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos by children, staff are advised: - o to report any concerns to the DSL immediately. - o never to view, copy, print, share, forward, store or save the imagery, or ask a child to share or download it this may be illegal.
-(If staff have already inadvertently viewed imagery, this will be immediately reported to the DSL.) - o do not delete the imagery or ask the child to delete it. - o to avoid saying or doing anything to blame or shame any children involved. - o to reassure the child(ren) involved and explain that the DSL will be informed so they can receive appropriate support and help.
-Do not promise confidentiality, as other agencies may need to be informed and be involved. - o not to investigate or ask the child(ren) involved to disclose information regarding the imagery - o to not share information about the incident with other members of staff, children/young people, or parents/carers, including the families and child(ren) involved in the incident; this is the responsibility of the DSL. - DSLs will respond to concerns in line with the non-statutory UKCIS guidance: 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance. - When made aware of a concern involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos: - o The DSL will hold an initial review meeting to explore the context and ensure appropriate and proportionate safeguarding action is taken in the best interests of any child involved.
-This may mean speaking with relevant staff and the children involved as appropriate. - o Parents/carers will be informed at an early stage and be involved in the process to best support children, unless there is good reason to believe that involving them would put a child at risk of harm. - o All decisions and action taken will be recorded in line with our child protection procedures. - o A referral will be made to ICS and/or the police immediately if: - the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed, or groomed, or there are concerns about their capacity to consent, for example, age of the child or they have special educational needs. - the image/videos involve sexual acts and a child under the age of thirteen, depict sexual acts which are unusual for the child's developmental stage, or are violent. - a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes. - o The DSL may choose to involve other agencies at any time if further information/concerns are disclosed at a later date. - o If DSLs are unsure how to proceed, advice will be sought from the Education Safeguarding Service.
+- Dartford Primary Academy recognises that consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as youth produced/involved sexual imagery or "sexting") can be a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy). - When made aware of any concerns involving the taking or sharing of consensual and non-consensual sharing of nudes and semi-nude images and/or videos by children (under 18s), staff are advised: - o to report any concerns to the DSL immediately. - o never to view, copy, print, share, forward, store or save the imagery, or ask a child to share or download it this may be illegal.
+If staff have already inadvertently viewed imagery, this will be immediately reported to the DSL. - o not to delete the imagery or ask the child to delete it. - o to avoid saying or doing anything to blame or shame any children involved. - o to reassure the child(ren) involved and explain that the DSL will be informed so they can receive appropriate support and help.
+Do not promise confidentiality, as other agencies may need to be informed and be involved. - o not to investigate or ask the child(ren) involved to disclose information regarding the imagery. - o to not share information about the incident with other members of staff, children, or parents/carers, including the families and child(ren) involved in the incident; this is the responsibility of the DSL. - DSLs will respond to concerns in line with the non-statutory UKCIS guidance: 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance.
+When made aware of a concern involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos: - The DSL will hold an initial review meeting to explore the context and ensure appropriate and proportionate safeguarding action is taken in the best interests of any child involved.
+This may mean speaking with relevant staff and the children involved as appropriate. - Parents/carers will be informed at an early stage and be involved in the process to best support children, unless there is good reason to believe that involving them would put a child at risk of harm. - o All decisions and action taken will be recorded in line with our child protection procedures. - o A referral will be made to ICS and/or the police immediately if: - the incident involves an adult (over 18). - there is reason to believe that a child has been coerced, blackmailed, or groomed, or there are concerns about their capacity to consent, for example, age of the child or they have special educational needs. - the image/videos involve sexual acts and a child under the age of thirteen, depict sexual acts which are unusual for the child's developmental stage, or are violent.

+- a child is at immediate risk of harm owing to the sharing of nudes and semi-nudes. - The DSL may choose to involve other agencies at any time if further information/concerns are disclosed at a later date.